“Airports see more sincere kisses than wedding halls…” – Eryka

 His hand hold and gently caressed mine.

-We were both didn’t say much.
+We both didn’t say much.

 I’m fighting back tears pretend to be busy taking pictures.
 Of what exactly?!
 I don’t even remember.